 Seriously, even if your great-grandfather and great-grandmother came from a few hundred yards up the road, if you were born in the U.S.A or Australia, you can’t be 100% Irish.

 Even the Irish don’t admit to being 100% Irish.
 Come to think about it, no one in their right mind would.

-There you have it, our top dos and don’ts in Ireland.
-Stick to these and you’ll have a great visit!
+There you have it, our top ten list of what not to do in Ireland.
+Stick to these, and you’ll have a great visit!